 Luckily, this isn’t too common, but it does happen – races and aid stations will occasionally run out of cups, water, and/or sports drink.

-And while it doesn’t happen very often, when it does, it’s likely the days when you need hydration the most (read: really hot days).
+And while it doesn’t happen very often, when it does, it’s likely to be the days when you need hydration the most (read: really hot days).

 While front of the pack runners on temperate days will likely never have to worry about this (and if they do, the race needs to improve their logistics and support), if you are a slower runner, or the weather forecast is for crazy hot, know there is a chance an aid station may not have something you need.